 For illustrative purposes only.
 Past performance is not indicative of future results.
+Investors cannot invest directly in an index and unmanaged index returns do not reflect any fees, expenses, or sales charges.

-Source: Ned Davis Research 23
+Source: Ned Davis Research 21

 Fed's Dual Mandate - Full Employment and Price Stability